-Street Fighter 6: all you need to know
+Street Fighter 6: All you need to know

 For single player gamers, the core of Street Fighter 6 will be the World Tour mode.
 Here you can create a character and explore the game world in an open-world style adventure.
 The World Tour mode starts off in Metro City, the same location as Final Fight.
 From there, you'll travel to various locations around the world, including France and Italy.
 You’ll also meet rivals and iconic characters, learn new moves, and fight your way to the top.

-The visual customisation of your character is as in-depth as many in large role-playing games.
-Not only can you customise everything from hair colour to face paint, you’ll be able to purchase numerous new accessories and clothing items from shops in Metro City.
-In this way you can customise your avatar according to your own wishes.
+The visual customization of your character is as in-depth as many in large role-playing games.
+Not only can you customize everything from hair color to face paint, you’ll be able to purchase numerous new accessories and clothing items from shops in Metro City.
+In this way you can customize your avatar according to your own wishes.
 Your newly designed character will also represent you in the Battle Hub, the online lobby.

 Within the game world you'll meet different fighters from the Street Fighter universe.
 You can learn from these masters and add their moves to your arsenal.
 You can then not only use these attacks in street fights within Metro City, but also act with the open world.
 A trailer shows how a Hadoken knocks over barrels or how chasms are overcome with a Spinning Bird Kick.